DOI-USGS/Rescaling-Attributes-Template/README.md

 <img src="figures/doc_motivation.jpg" width="400" alt="Map of a HUC12 catchment where the outlet is the Delaware River Basin above Ranconcas Creek.
 The smaller NHDPlus catchments are nestled within the catchment except for one small catchment that crosses the HUC12 boundary at the outlet.
 There are two prominent labels: (1) `We have data here`, which points to the smaller NHDPlus catchments, and (2) `We want data here`, which points to the HUC12 boundary.
 The map also depicts rivers/streams and uses the World Topo Map as a base map.">

+This repo contains a template {targets} pipeline for rescaling attributes to your intended spatial polygons.

+## Motivation
 In WMA, our models and projects work with their own special geospatial boundaries.
 Often, we find ourselves wanting to use the data processed to a certain polygon, but first, we need that data tied to our polygons.
 The hard way of doing that is to recreate the initial study, and use our polygons to aggregate data.
 But an easier way, to get a close estimate of the values we need, is to find the amount of overlap between the two polygons, and rescale those attributes with a simple weighted mean or other aggregation methods that make sense for the data in question.​

-This kind of rescaling has happened a few times that I have tried to document in the table below:
+This kind of rescaling has happened a few times that I have tried to document them in the table below:
 | Project      | Source Attributes     | Source Polygons | Target Polygons                | Repo Link | Data Release |
 | :----------- | :-------------------- | :-------------- | :----------------------------- | :-------- | :----------- |
 | HyTest       | NHM-PRMS              |                 |                                |           |              |